 Tips for a Successful Application

 Admission to the IDGP in MatSE is highly competitive.
-It is recommended that applicants submit their materials before Monday, November 11, 2019, in order to be considered for financial aid, as well as students with especially strong credentials to be considered for additional prestigious fellowship opportunities.
-However, applications for Fall 2020 admission for Ph.D. and thesis-based M.S. degree programs will be accepted through Friday, January 10, 2020.
+In order to be considered for financial aid, as well as students with especially strong credentials to be considered for additional prestigious fellowship opportunities, it is recommended that applicants submit their materials early—before Monday, November 11, 2019.
+However, applications for Fall 2020 admission for Ph.D. and thesis-based M.S. degree programs deadline is Friday, January 10, 2020.

 Applicants are encouraged to send their Graduate Record Exam (GRE) scores and either Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores (non-US residents only) as early as possible.
 For the narrative, applicants should focus primarily on professional and academic experiences, including research, student leadership, or co-curricular activities that develop a strength or had a significant impact on others.